Titchmarsh-Weyl theory for Schr\"odinger operators on unbounded domains: Introduction

 The aim of the present paper is to develop Titchmarsh--Weyl theory in the multidimensional setting for partial differential operators.
 Our focus is on selfadjoint Schr\"odin\-ger operators on unbounded domains.
 In our main results we prove that the $\lambda$-dependent Dirichlet-to-Neumann map $M (\lambda)$ on the boundary of the domain, as the natural multidimensional analog of the Titchmarsh--Weyl $m$-function, determines the spectrum of the selfadjoint Schr\"odinger operator $A = - \Delta + q$ with a bounded, real valued potential $q$ and a Dirichlet boundary condition uniquely.
 We obtain an explicit characterization of the isolated and embedded eigenvalues, the corresponding eigenspaces, and the continuous and absolutely continuous spectrum in terms of the limiting behaviour of the Dirichlet-to-Neumann map $M (\lambda)$ when $\lambda$ approaches the real axis, and we provide a sufficient criterion for the absence of singular continuous spectrum.
 For instance, we show that $\lambda$ is an eigenvalue of $A$ if and only if the strong limit \textup{s}-$\lim_{\eta \searrow 0} \eta M (\lambda + i \eta)$ is non-trivial.
 Our main results Theorem~\ref{thm:eigenvalues}, \ref{ACtheorem} and \ref{SCtheorem} extend to other selfadjoint realizations with Neumann and more general (nonlocal) Robin boundary conditions, and also remain valid for second order, formally symmetric, uniformly elliptic differential operators under appropriate assumptions on the coefficients.
 In order to avoid technical complications, in this paper we discuss only the case of an exterior domain with a $C^2$-boundary.
 The results can be extended to Lipschitz domains and to domains with non-compact boundaries; cf. Remark~\ref{remark1}.
 We mention that for bounded domains matters simplify essentially: In that case the spectrum of $A$ is purely discrete and it is known that the poles of the function $M (\cdot)$ coincide with the eigenvalues of $A$, see, e.g.,~\cite{NSU88} and \cite{BR12}.

 In the recent past there has been a strong interest in combining and applying modern techniques from operator theory to partial differential equations.
 In the context of Titchmarsh--Weyl theory for elliptic differential equations we point out the paper \cite{AP04} by W.\,O.~Amrein and D.\,B.~Pearson, where a typical convergence property for Titchmarsh--Weyl $m$-functions in the one-dimensional situation was extended to a multidimensional setting.
 We also refer the reader to the classical works~\cite{G68,LM72,V52} and to the more recent contributions \cite{AB09,BL07,BL11,BGW09,BMNW08,GM09,GM11,GBook09,G11,M04,P12,R09} for other aspects of Titchmarsh--Weyl theory and spectral theory of elliptic differential operators.
 However, to the best of our knowledge no attempts were made so far to extend the well-known results on the characterization of the spectrum of ordinary differential operators in terms of the Titchmarsh--Weyl $m$-function to elliptic differential operators on unbounded domains.
-We fill this gap in the present paper and provide the natural multidimensional analogs in terms of the Dirichlet-to-Neumann map $M (\lambda)$ and its behaviour for $\lambda$ near the real line.
+We fill this gap in the present paper and provide the natural multidimensional analogs.
+We also mention that the results in this paper can be generalized and interpreted in the more abstract context of boundary triples and their Weyl functions from extension and spectral theory of symmetric and selfadjoint operators; cf. \cite{BL07,BL11,BMN02,DHMS06,DM91,DM95}.